 Toggle between the List and Grid views by clicking the icons next to the Search button to view your results.
 The Grid view displays your search results by icon (for example, a discussion forum or a document) and the List view displays them by name, in order of relevance.

-Click the Filter button to refine your search.
+Click the Filter button to refine your search by product category.

 You can also filter for less-recent material.
 For example, if you have questions about a very old product or version of Mac OS, click the Include archived content checkbox.

 When you search for topics in Apple Support, you can:

 - Type upper or lowercase keywords (search is not case-specific)